St. Luke’s International Hospital

 2. Having understood the explanation for choices in examination or treatment, please give your consent to accept or refuse it with your own will.

-6. Where the use of cell phones is limited, please respect the regulations.
+4. Where the use of cell phones, smartphones, and tablets is limited, please respect the regulations.